The UK Fireball Alliance

 Meteor camera networks photograph incoming meteors from multiple locations

 That allows the meteor’s path through the atmosphere to be calculated accurately

 From this, the meteorite’s likely landing point can be estimated

 This helps us find it before it gets rained on or very contaminated

 The object’s orbit before hitting the Earth can also be calculated.

 So, we have a freshly-recovered object and we know where in the solar system it came from; a really powerful combination that helps us understand the solar system.

-Also, the meteorite’s hardness, strength, density and composition can be compared with its path through the atmosphere to learn more about the physics of meteorite and comet impacts.
+Also, the meteorite’s strength, density and composition can be compared with its path through the atmosphere to learn more about the physics of meteorite and comet impacts.

-UK-based members of the UKFall team are:
+UK-based members of the UKFAll team are, in alphabetical order:

 Dr Jana Horák, Head of Mineralogy & Petrology, National Museum Wales